-Summit was the Prime consultant for the culvert replacement on Odyssey Drive over Northeast Creek North Prong in Durham, NC.
-The existing crossing consisted of two projecting aluminum pipe arches which had begun to deteriorate, and the City of Durham desired to replace the crossing with a concrete structure.
+Summit was the prime consultant for the culvert replacement on Odyssey Drive over Northeast Creek North Prong in Durham, North Carolina.
+The existing crossing consisted of two projecting aluminum pipe arches that had begun to deteriorate; the City of Durham desired to replace the crossing with a concrete structure.

-Based our recommendations, the City decided to pursue the cast-in-place reinforced concrete box culvert alternative (RCBC).
-As a No-Impact was critical to the project, Summit’s roadway and hydraulic design teams collaborated frequently to ensure changes to the roadway grade would not cause any increases to the water surface elevations.
+Based on our recommendations, the City decided to pursue the cast-in-place reinforced concrete box culvert alternative (RCBC).
+As a No-Impact was critical to the project, Summit’s roadway and hydraulic design teams frequently collaborated to ensure changes to the roadway grade would not cause any increases to the water surface elevations.

 This proposed design qualified for a No-Impact.
-Summit’s hydraulic design team prepared the No-Impact package inclusive of the HEC-RAS modeling, Culvert Survey Report, project narrative, water surface elevation tables and workmap.
+Summit’s hydraulic design team prepared the No-Impact package, including the HEC-RAS modeling, Culvert Survey Report, project narrative, water surface elevation tables, and work map.

-In addition to the culvert hydraulic design, Summit designed a replacement for the existing closed system drainage system and the erosion control plans inclusive of the culvert phasing.
-The replacement of the existing pipe arches with an RCBC created a conflict with the existing waterline.
+In addition to the culvert hydraulic design, Summit designed a replacement for the existing closed system drainage system and the erosion control plans, including the culvert phasing.
+Replacing the existing pipe arches with an RCBC conflicted with the existing waterline.
 Summit designed the waterline relocation plans to maintain the required vertical separation.